npms-io/npms-analyzer/docs/architecture.md

 Popularity attributes allows us to understand the module extend and adoption.
 These are the kind of attributes that a person looks when they are undecided on the module choice.

-Bellow follows some of the points taken into consideration:
+Below follows some of the points taken into consideration:

 - Number of stars
 - Number of forks